flipdot-faded/shit/README.md

 # klobot project

 Here are the files for a game that can be played on a toilet in the flipdot hackerspace Kassel.
-The control interface is a touchless capacitor that tracks the position of your hand.
+The control interface is a touchless capacitive sensor that tracks the position of your hand.
 The monitor is connected to a Raspberry-Pi.
 A motion detector starts the game.